vl4ds/Documentation/smartapp-developers-guide/calling-web-services-in-smartapps.rst

 .. note::

-    Specifying a ``reqeustContentType`` may override the default behavior of the various http API you are calling.
+    Specifying a ``requestContentType`` may override the default behavior of the various http API you are calling.
     For example, ``httpPostJson()`` sets the ``requestContentType`` to ``"application/json"`` by default.

 ----